Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 });
 ```

 Once that data is flat we can then filter and compare data.
-We apply a simple filter that filters out any TTS prompts so we are left with only audio prompts.
+We apply a simple filter that filters out any TTS prompts, so we are left with only audio prompts.
 This allows us to compare the IVR prompt audio file URIs and determine which ones are no longer used and remove them to keep the environment clean.

 ## Synopsis
 This was a great project even if there were times I thought it was taking years off my life but with the help of ChatGPT as almost dare I say a colleague helping step through, talk, and learn.
-I learned about JWT's, formatting data, Javascript, and troubleshooting API challenges with limited support.
+I learned about JWT's, formatting data, JavaScript, and troubleshooting API challenges with limited support.

 Check them out here https://n8n.io/